Is this article for you? It covers services only available to Give Lively member nonprofits.

 Screenshot of warning from the User Portal advising donors that "This recurring donation has been paused."

-When we learn a nonprofit’s tax-exempt status has been revoked
+When we learn a nonprofit’s tax-exempt status has been revoked by the California FTB

-The California FTB updates its revocation list once a week and the IRS search tool data is refreshed once a month and Give Lively must take immediate action.
+The California FTB updates its revocation list once a week and Give Lively must take prompt action.

 Give Lively automatically and promptly alerts the nonprofit: